Padok History, Family Crest & Coats of Arms

 The surname Padok was first found in Sussex where one of the first records of the family was Aelfricus (Aefric) Puttoc (died 1051) Archbishop of York (1023-1041) and Bishop of Worcester.
 He may have been the bishop who crowned Harold Harefoot king of England in 1036.
 However, when Harthacnut became king, he and others were charged to disinter Harold's body and throw it away.
 By the Battle of Hastings they had branched westward to Somerset where Aluried Puttoch held estates at that time.

 Early History of the Padok family

-Another 219 words (16 lines of text) covering the years 1270, 1227, 1273 and 1601 are included under the topic Early Padok History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Padok research.
+Another 110 words (8 lines of text) covering the years 1270, 1227, 1273 and 1601 are included under the topic Early Padok History in all our PDF Extended History products and printed products wherever possible.

 Padok Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Padok include Puttoch, Puttock, Puttoc, Puttick, Puttoche, Puttocke, Putticke, Putteck, Puttex, Putton, Putten, Potton, Puttone, Pottone, Pottock, Pottocke, Pottoch and many more.

 Early Notables of the Padok family (pre 1700)